 Writing the final three chapters was surprisingly difficult.
 The process of selecting and organizing the stories I tell in them kicked up “unresolved issues” related to alienation, loss and grief.
 Not that my childhood was especially dark; I actually had a wonderful childhood.
 Still, as [Director David] Lynch deftly revealed in Blue Velvet and in all three seasons of “Twin Peaks,” underneath placid surfaces often lay nightmares—as good a definition of film noir as any.

 In sum, then, sprinkled throughout this confessional social history are stories, both comic and tragic, I learned while researching this book, the joyous byproduct of interrogating memory.
 These stories inform a larger narrative about how the well-educated adopted son of two Philadelphia-raised children of Jewish immigrants growing up in the suburbs immersed in detective fiction, old movies, diners, drives and the dark night city wound up a film noir devotee.
 Like film noir itself, it is a peculiarly American narrative resulting from a wide variety of external influences.

 It is a narrative I am now pleased to share with you.

-Thank you to everyone who patiently supported me through the previous four years of researching, writing and publication-seeking – or are just now discovering my work.
-I truly believe the book you are about to read is worth the wait.
+Thank you to everyone who patiently supported me through four-plus years of researching, writing and publication-seeking – or are just now discovering my work.
+I truly believe the book you are about to read is worth the wait – and cost.
 And, of course, please let other people know about it, so they can enjoy it for themselves.